ekankr2/khCountDown/README.md

 ## KHTimer

 ```
-a D-Day timer for the end of KH Academy course.
+a D-Day timer for the end of my course.
 ```